paulzuradzki/til/python/tfidf-with-scikit-learn.md

 ```

 ### Displayed Output
-* We can see that document #6 has the closest match.
-Document #6 is a document that matches the query itself.
+* We can see that document #5 has the closest match.
+Document #5 is a document that matches the query itself.
-* The next closest match is document #0.
+* The next closest match is document #0 ("news about").

 ```
 query: news about presidential campaign